Connecticut Drunk Driving FAQS

 Ignition Interlock Device (IID)

-Most people arrested for drunk driving in Connecticut will be required to use an Ignition Interlock Device for a period of time.
-There are different IID requirements for a person who fails a chemical test or refuses a chemical test; and those requirements imposed after a person is convicted of drunk driving.
+Most people arrested for drunk driving in Connecticut will be required to use an Ignition Interlock Device for a certain period of time after a 45 day suspension period for failing a breath test, refusing a breath test, or a conviction.
+There are different IID requirements for a person who fails a chemical test or refuses a chemical test and those requirements imposed after a person is convicted of drunk driving.

 Pre-Conviction suspensions and the IID